Led by Dr Speed-Andrews and C Alderson.

-We generally ask patients to attend every 6 monthly for blood tests and monitoring with one of our Clinical Staff and annually for a GP review.
+We generally ask patients to attend annually for blood tests and monitoring with one of our Clinical Staff and annually for a GP / Pharmacist review.

 Upon initial diagnosis, patients are offered the opportunity for referral to Diabetic Education sessions.
 Diabetic patients also are invited for annual Eye Screening and Foot reviews.